mdelorme2/BPPLIB/README.md

 Similarly, in the cutting stock problem (CSP), we are given $m$ item types, each having an integer weight $w_j$ and an integer demand $d_j (j = 1, ..., m)$, and an unlimited number of identical bins (frequently called rolls in the literature) of integer capacity $c$.
 The objective is to produce $d_j$ copies of each item type $j$ using the minimum number of bins so that the total weight packed in any bin does not exceed its capacity.
 A CSP instance can be easily transformed into an equivalent BPP instance and vice-versa.

 For a recent survey on these problems, see M. Delorme, M. Iori, and S. Martello.
-[Bin Packing and Cutting Stock Problems: Mathematical Models and Exact Algorithms](https://www.sciencedirect.com/science/article/pii/S0377221716302491).
-European Journal of Operational Research, 255(1):1–20, 2016.
+[Bin Packing and Cutting Stock Problems: Mathematical Models and Exact Algorithms](https://www.sciencedirect.com/science/article/pii/S0377221716302491). *European Journal of Operational Research*, 255(1):1–20, 2016.

 ## Cite